terminalcloud/apps/docs/magento.md

 ## Usage

-Just spin-up your container based on this snapshot and click over the "Magento Administration" link to start customizing your Magento site.
+Just spin-up your container based on this snapshot and click to the "Magento Administration" link to start customizing your Magento site.

-To check your public site, please click over the "Magento Frontend" link.
+To check your public site, please click to the "Magento Frontend" link.

 Login with your admin credentials and start using  Magento CMS.